webqit/oohtml/explainer.md

 </script>
 ```

-Scoped JS is also able to pick up deep mutations for statements that reference deep into an object, as in `clock.currentTime`.
+Scoped JS is also able to pick up deep mutations on the bound object for statements that reference deep into the object, as in `clock.currentTime`.

 ```html
 <body>